dhammon/AttacksAndCountermeasures/textbook/01-InformationSecurity.md

 ![](../images/01/lock.png)

-Organizations typically handle sensitive information that would cause harm if accessed or manipulated by an unauthorized third party.
-The operations, services, and products of these organizations often depend on computerized systems.
-If such systems were degraded or unavailable the organization would be materially harmed.
-These risks drive the field of information security (infosec) as organizations need the ability to operate without data or system compromise.
-Infosec should not be confused with cybersecurity, which one could argue supersedes infosec, where digital systems are protected regardless of the information they process.
-In this chapter, we explore how organizations approach managing information security at an administrative level.
-The reader will be introduced to models, frameworks, and definitions that provide a sound foundation when discussing security with other professionals.

 **Objectives**
 1. Explain the CIA triad and how it is used;
 2. Identify common definitions associated with information security;